Approved: Custom House, London's Historic Tariff Building To Become Hotel and Public Venue

 Another view of the proposals.
 Image: Orms and Secchi Smith

-This is not the first proposal for the site.
-Previous plans for a luxury hotel proved controversial, raising objections from SAVE Britain’s Heritage and the Georgian Group, who argued that the plans were unsympathetic to the building's history, and would lock out the general public.
-The scheme was later rejected.
+This is not the first attempt to redevelop for the site.
+Previous plans for a luxury hotel proved controversial, raising objections from SAVE Britain’s Heritage and the Georgian Group, who argued that the scheme was unsympathetic to the building's history, and would lock out the general public.
+That scheme was later rejected.

-This fresh submission, from new owners Jastar Capital, has apparently been drawn up in consultation with heritage groups and the City of London, with "painstaking research into the history of the building".
+The fresh, and now successful, plan, from new owners Jastar Capital, was drawn up in consultation with heritage groups and the City of London, with "painstaking research into the history of the building".
 While it remains 'mostly hotel', large chunks or of the development will be open to the public.
 The riverside terrace will also be remodelled, offering step-free access for the first time.

-Custom House is a very important building.
-The 200-year-old structure was originally built as a centre for the collection of customs duties (hello tariffs news-hook!).
+Custom House is indeed a very important building.
+The 200-year-old structure was originally built as a centre for the collection of customs duties.
 The site's history goes back still further, with evidence of taxation facilities stretching back to the 14th century.

-If the scheme is approved, we can look forward to TfL erecting "This is not the station for the Custom House" at the distant Custom House Elizabeth line and DLR station, much like they've done at Abbey Road DLR.
+(Sidenote: We can also look forward to TfL erecting "This is not the station for the Custom House" at the distant Custom House Elizabeth line and DLR station, much like they've done at Abbey Road DLR.)